opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 ## Configuring admin settings

- You can only access, create, or manage alerts for resources for which you have permissions.
+Users can only access, create, or manage alerts for resources for which they have permissions.
 Access to anomaly detection dashboards and visualizations is controlled by OpenSearch and OpenSearch Dashboards permissions.
-Access is enabled by default and appears as a feature under **Dashboards Management** > **Advanced Settings** > **Visualization**.
+It is enabled by default and appears as a feature under **Dashboards Management** > **Advanced Settings** > **Visualization**.
 If the setting is disabled, it does not appear under Dashboard Management.
 You can disable the setting at the cluster level through the `opensearch-dashboards.yml` file.

 ## Creating anomaly detectors